Honour Your Needs

 We often confuse wants for needs.
-There are three simple ways to differentiate between the two.
+There are three simple ways to differentiate between wants and needs.

 a.
 Time